Ruitulyu/KAS-Analyzer/index.md

 ### --version
 ```
-Print the version of KAS-pipe2 you are using.
+Print the version of KAS-Analyzer you are using.
 ```

 ### --contact